rutger1140/kirby-geolocation-field/README.md

 Due to limitations in the Kirby core you need to split the string yourself in the template.
 ([See issue #1](https://github.com/lekkerduidelijk/kirby-geolocation-field/issues/1#issuecomment-64706089))

+**3. Your plugin doesn't work with plugin _x_ and _y_**

+The plugin should work with the most recent version of Kirby.
+If you've found a bug with the plugin please [create a new issue](https://github.com/lekkerduidelijk/kirby-geolocation-field/issues/new).
+I can't guarantee the plugin works with other Kirby plugins.
+If you run into issues try to reach out to the other plugin creator as well.
+Maybe we can work something out.

 ## Example
 ![Example of Geolocation](https://raw.githubusercontent.com/lekkerduidelijk/kirby-geolocation-field/master/geolocation-field.gif)